Bartholomew Newsam

-Bartholomew Newsam (died 1593), was clockmaker to Queen Elizabeth I, probably born at York.
+Bartholomew Newsam (died 1593) was an English clockmaker who worked for Queen Elizabeth I.

 Biography

-Newsam carried on business in London as a clockmaker, apparently from the date of Queen Elizabeth's accession in 1558.
+Probably born at York, Newsam carried on business in London as a clockmaker, apparently from the date of Queen Elizabeth's accession in 1558.
 He obtained from the crown a thirty years' lease of premises in the Strand, near Somerset House, on 8 April 1565, and there he resided through life.

 Newsam was skilled in his craft, and was on familiar terms with Sir Philip Sidney and other men of influence at court.
 About 1572 the post of Clock-master to the Queen was promised him on the death of Nicholas Urseau (Ursiu, Veseau, or Orshowe).
 The latter had held the office under Queen Mary, and was reappointed to it by Queen Elizabeth.
 Newsam succeeded to the office before 1582.
 On 4 June 1583 he received, under the privy seal dated 27 May previous, "32s.
 8d. for mending of clockes" during the past year.
 With the post of clockmaker he combined that of clock-keeper; the two offices had been held by different persons in Queen Mary's reign, and Newsam appears to have been the first Englishman appointed as clock-keeper.